cl4es/cl4es.github.io/_posts/2018-11-29-OpenJDK-Startup-From-8-Through-11.md

 ### Other improvements

-- (App)CDS has been continually improved to be able to include more and more things that the JVM would otherwise have to evaluate at runtime
+- (App)CDS has been continually improved to be able to include more and more things that the JVM would otherwise have to calculate at runtime - and more and more of the data included in the CDS archive is read-only in a way that allows it to be mapped in directly.
+This facilitates sharing between processes, enabling footprint wins.
+Up until JDK 11 this includes String constants.
+JDK 12 adds support for more generic read-only Java objects to be mapped in via shared archives.
 - An experimental AOT tool was added in JDK 9, `jaotc`, which allows applications to compile Java code ahead of time to a shared library.
 It can speed up time to performance and reduce CPU use early on in the JVM lifecycle, but overheads in mapping in the shared library itself means _startup_ often regress.